 Detroit urbex is very popular.
 Many people love exploring Detroit’s abandoned buildings, houses, and other structures.
-These buildings and homes have such rich history.
-I mean, let’s be honest, Detroit has a lot of abandoned buildings and decay.
-From historical churches to automobile plants, you can find many abandoned sites in the city.
-And because of this, many urbex explorers and photographers travel to Detroit.
+These buildings and homes have such rich history, and because of this, many urban explorers and photographers travel to Detroit.
+From the Packard Automotive Plant to the Belle Isle Zoo, many urban explorers search for abandoned sites in the city to capture stunning photographs and videos.

 Urban exploration (often shortened as urbex or UE, and sometimes known as ‘roof-and-tunnel hacking’) is the exploration of man-made structures, usually abandoned ruins or not usually seen components of the man-made environment.
 Photography and historical interest/documentation are heavily featured in the hobby and, although it may sometimes involve trespassing onto private property, this is not always the case. –“Urban Exploration”, Wikipedia.

 As the above definition states, some people do urban exploration legally, while others do not.
 So there are mixed views on urbex.
 Personally, I like to do it the legal way.
 I have four children and a husband, so I’m not trying to get any tickets or get arrested for trespassing! 🙂 This, of course, may limit me from which buildings I can explore since many buildings are closed to the public, but I’m okay with that!

 Why urban exploration?

 From the explorers and photographers I have met, they have told me they find urbex intriguing.
 They particularly find the history behind the abandoned sites fascinating.
 Others love to photograph abandoned buildings and objects because they are passionate about creating art or telling a story with their photographs.